New Zealand Principal Magazine

 2022 Term 3 September Issue

-Editor Term three has just begun.
-Principals are worried about maths.
-The 2020s version is very similar only this time it targets staff shortages and sickness.
-They say teachers and students were NCEA students, declaring one third are failing numeracy and at breaking point before the end of term two and could do with reading […]
+Term three has just begun.
+Principals are worried about staff shortages and sickness.
+They say teachers and students were at breaking point before the end of term two and could do with some respite this term, but that’s unlikely.
+Winter illness will get worse and there are no relievers.
+Richard Dykes, principal of Nelson College, […]

 Editorial